Analysing the Favourites

 Russia, 8/1 – Spain present an incredibly persuasive case that their Davis Cup dominance on home soil will continue.
 If you want a strong favourite on side, then the 5/2 for Spain is hard to resist.
 However, Russia are real value at 8/1.
 While Nadal prevailed at the US Open, Medvedev is now the hottest player on the ATP tour.
 A lot hinges on the Russia vs Spain match in the group stage – the winner of that could well be the winner of the tournament.

 Italy, 24/1 – Italy have a tough group to negotiate, but they should have the right balance of experience and form to overcome Canada and the US.
 Italy would then be favourites in a likely quarter-final tie with Australia.
 If Berrettini and Fognini are in top gear, then few will be able to slow them down.

-Back Kazakhstan to progress – Kazakhstan may not be value as an outright (although there’s a hefty 99/1 for anyone who is interested), but they pose a difficult threat to Great Britain.
+Back Kazakhstan to progress – Kazakhstan may not be value as an outright (although there’s a hefty 99/1 for anyone who is interested), but they pose a difficult threat.
 Once group markets and individual ties are priced up, Kazakhstan could be backed to upset the more established Davis Cup sides.

 Davis Cup Sportsbook Betting Promotion

 As part of all the excitement ahead of the Davis Cup, our sportsbook betting promotion gives you the opportunity to earn a free bet in the final!
 Re-read the advice that we have given you above if you need to and make sure you don’t miss out!